-Slack is the most popular instant messaging app, and not just because of its main service.
-With Slack, it’s very easy to share files (word documents, PowerPoints, etc.), hold conference calls, create group chats, and access messages from old chats through the app’s search function.
+Slack is the most popular instant messaging app, and not just because of its leading service.
+With Slack, it’s effortless to share files (word documents, PowerPoints, etc.), hold conference calls, create group chats, and access messages from old conversations through the app’s search function.
 New users can take advantage of free trials and decide if they want to purchase the premium version.

 Teamdeck combines the basic elements of project management and employee management tools into one app.
 Users can track labor hours, assign and schedule tasks, and monitor progress in the form of different KPIs (key performance indicators).
 You can also draft customizable reports to assess the performance of the whole team.

 Training tools like TalentLMS’s learning management software can help small businesses transform their new hires into key players more quickly.
-Designed as a centralized hub for job proficiency, TalentLMS allows its users to quickly update any changes in business policy, track the progress of each employee and create a dynamic knowledge base for employees to reference while on the job.
-As opposed to paper training manuals, sourcing your information online ensures that everyone has access to the same information.
+Designed as a centralized hub for job proficiency, TalentLMS allows its users to update changes in business policy quickly, track each employee’s progress, and create a dynamic knowledge base for employees to reference while on the job.
+As opposed to paper training manuals, sourcing your information online ensures everyone has access to the same information.
 This helps you standardize your training programs and avoid missing any crucial steps while instructing new hires on their position.

-Effective communication is key for any team dynamic to be successful.
+Effective communication is critical for any team dynamic to be successful.
 8×8’s unified communications package updates your communication strategy while also creating a simplified approach to team collaboration.
-By bundling your phone, video conferencing, screen sharing and team chat messaging over the cloud, this tool helps teams collaborate both in and out of the office.
-This makes remote work benefits, correspondence with external contractors and any overseas relations a possibility for small businesses who would otherwise be rooted to more traditional office solutions.
+By bundling your phone, video conferencing, screen sharing, and team chat messaging over the cloud, this tool helps teams collaborate both in and out of the office.
+This makes remote work benefits, correspondence with external contractors, and any overseas relations a possibility for small businesses that would otherwise be rooted in more traditional office solutions.
 When you consolidate all of your communication needs under a single monthly payment, unified communications systems also help small businesses cut down on overhead costs like your business phone bill.

 Business Productivity Apps: Customer Management

 Belly’s business model stems from the widespread success of customer loyalty programs.
 The app tracks customer data so you can create unique points programs for individual customers.
-For example, if one of your customers usually purchases the same items, you can create point program around those preferences and ultimately ensure that customer’s loyalty.
-Belly also offers targeted social media marketing, email marketing, and analytics software to monitor performance from both services.
+For example, if one of your customers usually purchases the same items, you can create a point program around those preferences and ultimately ensure that customer’s loyalty.
+Belly also offers targeted social media marketing, email marketing, and analytics software to monitor both services’ performance.

 Businesses that use invoices and frequently deal with late-paying customers can save loads of time through InvoiceCare, which integrates with your accounting software to produce separate accounts receivable data for each customer.
 InvoiceCare’s staff will contact your customers via email or phone when they fail to pay on time, follow up politely until payment comes in, and send thank-you messages.

-FundingGates does the same things as InvoiceCare but also offers access to accounts receivable financing when you need cash immediately and customers haven’t paid up.
+FundingGates does the same things as InvoiceCare and offers access to accounts receivable financing when you need cash immediately, and customers haven’t paid up.
 This app also recommends which customer to contact next to maintain healthy cash flow.

-Due offers a variety of services, such as invoicing, credit and debit card processing, and its digital wallet.
+Due offers various services, such as invoicing, credit and debit card processing, and its digital wallet.
 In addition to creating and organizes invoices, users can see when customers view their invoices and automate numerous features for customers like late fees and early payment discounts.
 Due’s digital wallet functions like Venmo: Users can accept and send money to customers in as little as one business day.